 The written Qualifications Examination serves as the university-required "Qualifications Evaluation" as defined in the Graduate Studies catalog.
 PhD students must pass the written Qualifications Examination as the first step toward full PhD candidacy.
-The examination is offered each summer, in June, to allow for grading and faculty review such that students will have results before the July 4th holiday each year.
-All full-time PhD students are expected to sit for the examination after their first year of study, with the option to retake the exam the following year if the exam failed the first time.
+The Qualifying Examination Committee (QEC) develops and administers the examination each year and presents the results to the full faculty.